C.H. Robinson email virus removal guide

 How to avoid installation of malware?

 Do not trust irrelevant emails received from unknown, suspicious senders: leave files attached to them or website links in them unopened.
 Use Microsoft Office 2010 or never version to open documents that were downloaded from the Internet, especially if they were downloaded from questionable sources.
 Avoid downloading software or files from unofficial pages, free file-hosting websites, Peer-to-Peer networks (like torrent clients, eMule), third party downloaders, etc. Download software from official pages and using direct download links.
 Also, do not ever use installers for pirated software or unofficial software activation tools.
 It is not legal to use them and it can lead to installation of malware.
 Always activate (and update) software properly: with tools of implemented functions provided by official developers.
 Make sure to have a reputable antivirus or anti-spyware suite installed on a computer and run virus scans regularly.
 If you've already opened "C.H.
-Robinson email virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Robinson email virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Text presented in the C.H.
 Robinson malspam email: